POPULATION

 In the event of illness, employees are obliged to inform their employer immediately of their inability to work.
 If the employee is unable to work after starting work due to illness or accident, without being responsible for this intentionally or through gross negligence, they are entitled to continued payment of wages for 6 weeks.
 Depending on the length of the employment relationship, the entitlement increases to up to 12 weeks.

+Employees who remain ill beyond the maximum sick leave period may claim social security benefits.
+An employer may request that an employee provide written medical confirmation of the illness or injury.
 No sick pay is due for the first 3 days of incapacity to work.
 During this period, however, employees are generally entitled to continued payment of wages.
 From the fourth day of incapacity for work, sick pay is granted as a statutory minimum benefit of 50% of the assessment basis for the calendar day.
 From the 43rd day of an illness associated with incapacity for work, the sickness benefit increases to 60% of the assessment basis for the calendar day.
+Sickness benefit is generally granted for a period of up to 26 weeks.
+The entitlement period increases to 52 weeks if the insured person was insured for 6 months within the last 12 months before the occurrence of the sickness.

 Generally, maternity leave lasts 16 weeks: 8 weeks can be prior to birth and 8 weeks after.
 Although the postnatal period is set at 8 weeks, it may be extended to 12 weeks in the case of premature, multiple, or cesarean births.
 Other than the 8-week prenatal leave, a pregnant emplpyee may receive leave from work if she provides a certificate from a Labor Inspectorate doctor or another medical officer that her (or her child’s) life and health are endangered if she continues to work.